milanaryal/milanaryal.github.io/_posts/2015/2015-01-01-using-githubs-atom-text-editor.md

 ---

 More features on Atom are still coming and it is impressive.
 The fact that it is built on Web technologies makes it fully customizable and extensible.
-Modelling after Sublime Text’s look and feel is also a good idea, as it can reduce (or eliminate) any learning curve when switching from another text editor.
+Modelling after Sublime Text's look and feel is also a good idea, as it can reduce (or eliminate) any learning curve when switching from another text editor.
 I can definitely see it getting better in the future.
 If you have not tried it, do give it a try.
 I am sure you will love [Atom text editor](//atom.io/).